 - Couper v Albion Properties Ltd (Costs) EWHC 4464 (Ch): (High Court).
 Successful application for costs to be paid on the indemnity basis arising out of the High Court’s earlier judgment in this case.
 Led by Stephen Jourdan QC.

 - Ciara has written articles for the Estates Gazette, the Solicitors’ Journal and the New Law Journal.
-She is often asked to give talks to firms of solicitors and to students..
+She has most recently co-authored an article on drones for the Official Journal of the Middlesex Law Society, which appears in the Spring 2017 issue.
+She is often asked to give talks to firms of solicitors and to students.

 - Before coming to the Bar, Ciara was a Fellow of Trinity Hall, Cambridge and a member of the Faculty of Philosophy at the University of Cambridge.
 She has given talks at universities in the UK, Europe and North America.